ccifra/ccifra.github.io/PortingWPFAppsToLinux/Overview.md

 wine {location name of your app}
 ```

-Here is the [Modern WPF](https://github.com/Kinnara/ModernWpf) example application running on Linux:
+Here is a screen capture [Modern WPF](https://github.com/Kinnara/ModernWpf) example application running on Linux:

 ![](WPFDemo.gif)

 This application runs unmodified on Linux.

-**Note:** I have only testing 64-bit applications.
+**Note:** I have only tested 64-bit applications.

 ## Calling Native Code